ahmedKhaled1995/Burger-Builder-App/README.md

 2. This project uses Redux to manage the app's state, every thing related to managing the state (reducers, action creators, ...etc) is located in 'store' folder inside 'src'.

-3. This app uses 'thunk' npm to make asyncrous requests in the action creators.
+3. This app uses 'thunk' npm to make asynchronous requests in the action creators.

 4. Component folder contains function componenet, used in building the app's containers.